atk4/book/en/core-features/objects.rst

 Cloning Objects & newInstance()
 -------------------------------

+.. php:method:: newInstance()

+  Creates object of same class as this one and add to the same owner.
+This is not same as cloning.

 In Agile Toolkit you will frequently be changing your objects after they are added.
 For example, you might take your regular Model and add a new